hyper-mcp-rs/hyper-mcp/CONFIG.md

 ## Authentication Configuration

-The `auths` field allows you to configure authentication for HTTPS requests made by plugins.
+The `auths` field allows you to configure authentication for HTTPS requests for WASM binaries made by `hyper-mcp`.
 Authentication is matched by URL prefix, with longer prefixes taking precedence.

 ### Supported Authentication Types